cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/graphics/external_tileset.md

 - Grid floodlights, furniture based off now-deconstructabble utility lights, furniture added to BN.
 - Metal and wooden flagpoles (including with flag raised), furniture added to BN.
 - American flag displayed as a vehiclepart, specific to BN.
+- Flagpole furniture and vehiclepart for Jolly Roger, content specific to BN.

 ### alternative_mutation_tileset.png